meinu-chan/OOP-Patterns/README.md

 # OOP-Patterns

-*In this repository you can find any of realization of OOP Patterns using TypeScript*
+_In this repository you can find any of realization of OOP Patterns using TypeScript_

 > - Creational patterns
 > - Structural patterns
-> - Behavioural patterns
+> - Behavioral patterns